 Now, for people who want to do their bit for the environment this is very frustrating as finding and using alternatives already has its barriers without multi billion pound companies use these eco ‘buzzwords’ without much legislation.

-2. Don’t be fooled by branding. its easy to be swayed by the little green leaves and happy little Earth images but do your research.
+It’s easy to be swayed by the little green leaves and happy little Earth images but do your research.

-3. Find proof of green practices – get familiar with spotting those words that don’t really mean anything until proven that their values helps them to make sure that they are doing all that they can to operate sustainably.
+Get familiar with spotting those words that don’t really mean anything until proven that their values helps them to make sure that they are doing all that they can to operate sustainably.

-4. Beware the slogans!
 Here’s a shocking example:

 I’m sorry to say but its due to the use of potent parfums and parabens so their products have a longer shelf life.

 Let’s talk about McDonalds – In June 2018 the multi billion dollar fast food chain made the switch from plastic straws to paper straws.
 However, eagle-eyed milkshake slurpers called them out as not actually being recyclable.